Zubax/bro/README.md

 It is highly advised to use the default UI theme and a highly textured wallpaper to avoid confusing the UI grounding model (e.g., a solid black desktop background is known to cause issues).
 Disable spell checking everywhere.
 Disable popups.
 Ensure scroll bars are always visible.
 Use light themes everywhere.
+Disable the automatic translation suggestions in browsers.
 Disable tools that inject context menus, like the ChatGPT integration in Firefox,  Grammarly, etc.

 ## Installation